-Maiden Pharmaceuticals: WHO links Africa deaths to India-made cough syrups
+Maiden Pharmaceuticals: WHO links Gambia deaths to India-made cough syrups

 The Indian Express newspaper reported on Thursday, citing sources, that the Indian drug regulator had launched an investigation after it was informed of the issue on 29 September.

 The WHO findings, announced by Director-General Tedros Adhanom Ghebreyesus on Wednesday, came after samples of each of the four cough syrups were tested.
+It identified the medicines as Promethazine Oral Solution, Kofexmalin Baby Cough Syrup, Makoff Baby Cough Syrup and Magrip N Cold Syrup.

-The health body said that laboratory analysis has confirmed that the syrups contain "unacceptable amounts" of diethylene glycol and ethylene glycol, which are toxic to humans and can prove fatal when consumed.
+The health body said that laboratory analysis had confirmed that the syrups contain "unacceptable amounts" of diethylene glycol and ethylene glycol, which are toxic to humans and can prove fatal when consumed.

-The WHO said that so far, the products have been identified in Gambia, but that they may have been distributed to other countries through informal markets.
+The WHO said that so far, the products have been identified in The Gambia, but that they may have been distributed to other countries through informal markets.

 "All batches of these products should be considered unsafe until they can be analysed by the relevant National Regulatory Authorities," it added.